 How Much Should I Budget for a Kitchen Remodel?

-The homeowner may have a wish list with all of the desired upgrades and finding alternatives within budget is possible.
+The homeowner may have a wish list with all the desired upgrades, and finding alternatives within budget is possible.
 It will take some research.
 Some remodelers find that creating a spreadsheet with wants and must-haves is helpful.

 Budget Research

-In order to come up with a realistic number, the homeowner should research what is available.
-The first step is taking the measurements of the kitchen so an accurate amount can be calculated.
-There are many online resources, as well as magazines and showrooms that can give an idea of the desired style, as well as the cost.
+The homeowner should research what is available to develop a realistic number.
+The first step is taking the kitchen’s measurements so an accurate amount can be calculated.
+Many online resources, magazines, and showrooms can give an idea of the desired style and cost.

-The more research the homeowner does prior to the renovation, the greater chance to stay within the kitchen remodel budget.
-Last-minute changes can up the cost of the kitchen if the homeowner is not mindful.
+The more research the homeowner does prior to the renovation, the greater the chance of staying within the kitchen remodel budget.
+Last-minute changes can increase the cost of the kitchen if the homeowner is not mindful.

 During the research process, the homeowner should ask the following questions about the kitchen remodel: